marysaka/ghidra_falcon/README.md

 If you hit errors reloading, you can view the log by clicking the "Show Console" icon at the bottom Ghidra project window (the one with the file listing, not the CodeBrowser/disassembly window).
 The errors are only helpful some of the time, so I usually check my changes by hand first to see if I can spot what I did wrong.

+## To-Do

-(Personally I've avoided pre-emptively adding operations that I can't test/verify easily, because I'm sure I'd even more mistakes and not realise I hadn't verified things.
-It should be practical to generate a huge test file covering every instruction encoding with different operand values, and automatically compare the Ghidra and envydis output to finish the instruction decoding.)
+Personally I've avoided pre-emptively adding operations that I can't test/verify easily, because I'm sure I'd even more mistakes and not realise I hadn't verified things.
+It should be practical to generate a huge test file covering every instruction encoding with different operand values, and automatically compare the Ghidra and envydis output to finish the instruction decoding.

+Known issues:

+* crypto coprocessor stuff is incorrect and messy
+* separate the address spaces - this is causing weird problems
+* fix mpush/mpop implementation (and variants)
+* get arguments passed on the stack tested and working

 ## Resources